nafihshemeer/Business-Analytics-for-E-Commerce-in-Construction-Materials/README.md

 ## Project Synopsis
 The project aims to recreate the following reports using synthetic data based on real world constraints and implications:
 1. Enquiry Analytics
-2. Employee Productivity Analytics
+2. (Report under construction...)
-3. Fulfilment Analytics
+3. (Report under construction...)

 The reports will reveal a snapshot of analytics as per Indian Fiscal Year 2022-23 (FY23 - April 1, 2022 to March 31, 2023).